What Happens If You Don't Pay Car Insurance

 blueCheck icon

 Your policy doesn't end the day a payment is late.
 Most grace periods are 10 to 20 days.
-Pay within that window and your coverage continues with no lapse on your record.
+Pay within that time frame and your coverage continues with no lapse on your record.

 blueCheck icon

 A lapse of 30 days or less raises your rate by an average of 8%.
-A lapse longer than 30 days pushes that to 35%, based on MoneyGeek's analysis of Allstate, State Farm and USAA data.
+A lapse longer than 30 days raises it 35%, per MoneyGeek's analysis of Allstate, State Farm and USAA data.
+Driving uninsured during that coverage gap also exposes you to fines, license suspension and personal liability for any accident costs your missing policy won't cover.

 blueCheck icon

-Drivers with a financed vehicle face additional risk.
-Lenders can add force-placed insurance at up to four times the cost of standard coverage, and some loan agreements permit repossession after a one-day lapse.
+Drivers with a financed vehicle pay more than just a higher rate after a lapse.
+Lenders can add force-placed insurance at up to four times the cost of standard coverage, and some loan agreements allow repossession after a one-day gap in coverage.

 What Happens Immediately After You Miss a Payment

 Missing a payment doesn't cancel your policy on the spot.
-Insurers in 49 states must send written notice before terminating coverage, and that notice sets a cancellation date, usually 10 to 20 days out, giving you time to pay.
+In 49 states, insurers must send a written notice of intent to cancel before your policy ends.
+That notice sets a cancellation date, usually 10 to 20 days from the notice date, and your coverage stays active until that date arrives.

 How Long the Grace Period Actually Lasts